conrad-mukai/ramen/deploy/platform/README.md

   1. a metrics server;
   2. a cluster autoscaler;
   3. an AWS loadbalancer ingress controller;
-  4. an NGINX ingress controller; and
+  4. an NGINX ingress controller;
-  5. a Kubernetes dashboard.
+  5. a Kubernetes dashboard; and
+  6. Kubernetes namespaces with optional Fargate profiles.

 This module provides public access to resources via an AWS application loadbalancer.
 To encrypt traffic an